Meet the Roses: Minnie Claudine

 Everything operated on a schedule.
 You arose at a certain time, even on

 restaurant here?
-I cook one dinner a day, and if you miss it, thats
+I cook one dinner a day, and if you miss it, that’s your

 luck.
-And dont think you can get away with raiding the ice box,
+And don’t think you can get away with raiding the ice box, either.”

-We knew she was there for us when we needed her and there were
+We knew she was there for us when we needed her – and there were many

 stern, private man, with no patience for foolishness.
 We might have occasion

-considered a fair man, a fellow whod give you the shirt off his
+considered a fair man, a fellow who’d give you the shirt off his back.
+Later

 life took its toll on him.
 He developed a dependency on the bottle and